Motorbike ride-sharing a panacea for Dhaka traffic chaos

 The ride-sharing industry in Bangladesh is worth an estimated 22 billion taka ($260 million) and accounts for about 23% of the transport sector in the country, according to a 2018 study by the Policy Research Institute of Bangladesh (PRI).

-Local motorcycle ride-sharing service Pathao now has over five million users and more than 200,000 registered drivers, according to its chief executive, Hassan Melius.
+Local motorcycle ride-sharing service Pathao now has over five million users and more than 200,000 registered drivers, according to its chief executive, Hassan M. Elius.

-"A trip which previously used to take two hours with uncomfortable rides on rickshaws and buses, now only takes 40 minutes," Melius said.
+"A trip which previously used to take two hours with uncomfortable rides on rickshaws and buses, now only takes 40 minutes," Elius said.
 "That not only saves time but also increases productivity."

 The advent of motorbike sharing apps is not only providing relief to commuters used to wasting hours in gridlocked traffic, it is also creating employment opportunities for thousands.